Paul Simonon: After the Clash

 After the Clash dissolved in 1986, Simonon started a band called Havana 3am.
 He recorded one album with them.
 He also participated in a Bob Dylan session along with the Sex Pistols' Steve Jones that became part of the Dylan album Down in the Groove.
-Also, Simonon works as an artist – his first passion before joining the Clash.
+Simonon also works as an artist – his first passion before joining the Clash.
 He has had several gallery shows, and designed the cover for Big Audio Dynamite's album, Tighten Up, Vol. 88, as well as the cover for "Herculean" from the album The Good, the Bad & the Queen, a project with Damon Albarn on which Simonon plays bass.
 Paul reunited with Damon Albarn and Mick Jones on the Gorillaz album Plastic Beach, and was also the bassist of the Gorillaz live band supporting Plastic Beach, along with Mick Jones on guitar.
 The band headlined the 2010 Coachella Festival, and took up residence at the Camden roundhouse for two nights in late April 2010.

 In 2011, Simonon spent time aboard the Greenpeace vessel Esperanza incognito under the guise of "Paul the assistant cook" in response to Arctic oil drilling in Greenland by Cairn Oil.
 He joined other Greenpeace activists in illegally boarding one of Cairn's oil rigs; an action which earned him two weeks in a Greenland jail.
 His identity was revealed to other crew members after the voyage, and he joined Damon Albarn and the other members of the Good, the Bad & the Queen for a performance in London celebrating Greenpeace's 40th anniversary.

 Actor Pete Morrow portrays Simonon in the 2016 film London Town.
 The film was met with mixed reviews.

 In 2023, Simonon announced a new album, Can We Do Tomorrow Another Day?, in collaboration with singer Galen Ayers (daughter of Kevin Ayers).
 The project arose out of Simonon's time writing music in Mallorca during the COVID-19 lockdown and subsequently busking in front of cafes in Palma.
 The album was produced by Tony Visconti and featured a guest appearance by Damon Albarn.
 In 2024 he made a guest appearance with Patti Smith.